cloudmesh-community/hid-sp18-705/project-code/README.md

 :o: add concrete links to the artifacts into your git repo

 *It's unclear what is meant by concrete links.
-I have added hyperlinks to the individual artifacts listed here and can do the same in the project report if desired (if so, should they be BibTeX citations or direct hyperlinks?).
+I have added hyperlinks to the individual artifacts listed here.
 Is this sufficient?*

+*I can do the same in the project report if desired (if so, should they be BibTeX citations or direct hyperlinks?).*

 ## Artifacts Developed by Author